 A person can become addicted to their medication the same way they would become addicted to any other type of drug: by taking more of it, taking it more often, or taking it in a different way than prescribed by their doctor.
 Essentially, all of these actions qualify as abuse, and those who abuse their methamphetamine medication are in danger of becoming addicted to it.

 Those who do take higher doses of the medication often do so for reasons for which it was not prescribed.
 They may attempt to use its side effects that decrease fatigue and drowsiness to keep themselves awake, or they may want to experience the intense euphoria the drug can cause when taken in high doses (much higher than those prescribed).
 When a person does this continuously over a period of time, the brain begins to crave these responses, creating an addiction.

 Can I Avoid Becoming Addicted to My Medication?

 You can.
 If you are taking methamphetamine for one of the conditions listed above, follow these rules to avoid experiencing any issues associated with abuse or addiction.

 Always make sure that you are protecting yourself from abusing any medication your doctor prescribes you, and keep your doctor informed of your situation in regards to your treatment.
-If you have more questions about methamphetamine prescriptions or if you would like to find a rehab center near you, call 800-768-8728.
+If you have more questions about methamphetamine prescriptions or if you would like to find a rehab center near you, call 800-768-8728(Who Answers?).